dmk99/hx711-1/README.md

 The `HX711Attributes` struct is introduced to handle keeping track of known device attribute data.

-Both the tare and calibration use the 50th percentile of the `numberOfReadings` retrieved because there are situations where a reading from the load cell can be a large spike which could throw off an average.
+Both the tare and calibration use the median of the `numberOfReadings` retrieved because there are situations where a reading from the load cell can be a large spike which could throw off an average.

 To tare the device you can use `Tare(numberOfReadings int)`.